Sainigurnoor511/AniVR/README.md

-# AniVR
+# AnyVR

-AniVR is an innovative Virtual Reality (VR) smart education application designed to revolutionize the way we learn by leveraging immersive technology.
-With AniVR, users can delve into interactive educational experiences, exploring subjects in depth and engaging with content in ways never before possible.
+AnyVR is an innovative Virtual Reality (VR) smart education application designed to revolutionize the way we learn by leveraging immersive technology.
+With AnyVR, users can delve into interactive educational experiences, exploring subjects in depth and engaging with content in ways never before possible.

 ## Features

 - **Immersive Learning Environment:** Step into a virtual world where learning becomes an adventure.
-AniVR creates immersive environments from historical monuments to space cosmos.
+AnyVR creates immersive environments from historical monuments to space cosmos.

 - **Interactive Lessons:** Engage with lessons like never before.
-AniVR offers interactive modules, allowing students interact with the 3D environment.
+AnyVR offers interactive modules, allowing students interact with the 3D environment.

-- **Personalized Learning:** Tailored to individual learning styles, AniVR adapts content to suit the user's pace and preferences.
-Whether you're a visual learner or prefer auditory explanations, AniVR has you covered.
+- **Personalized Learning:** Tailored to individual learning styles, AnyVR adapts content to suit the user's pace and preferences.
+Whether you're a visual learner or prefer auditory explanations, AnyVR has you covered.

 - **Collaborative Learning:** Connect with peers and educators in virtual classrooms, fostering collaboration and discussion.
 Share insights, work on group projects, and learn from one another in a dynamic virtual environment.

 ## Technologies Used

-- **Unity 3D:** aniVR is built using the Unity game engine, allowing for seamless VR experiences and interactive content creation.
+- **Unity 3D:** AnyVR is built using the Unity game engine, allowing for seamless VR experiences and interactive content creation.

 - **Firebase Authentication:** Securely authenticate users and manage their accounts with Firebase Authentication, providing a seamless login experience across devices.